RomanKhundadze/WAYL/README.md

 - **`script.js`**: JavaScript file to handle dynamic updates and interactions.

 These files can be customized to your preferences.
 If any file is broken or improperly configured, use the `-rC` argument to reset them to their default state.

-## First Launch Steps

-1. Launch the server for the first time to generate the `config.toml`.
-2. Configure the `config.toml` file with your Spotify Client ID, Client Secret, and preferred port.
-3. Launch the server again.
-Open your browser and go to `http://localhost:PORT/` (replace `PORT` with the port number you configured).
-4. You will be redirected to a login screen where you need to log in with your Spotify account.
-5. After a successful login, you will be redirected to `http://localhost:PORT/playback`, where the currently playing music will be displayed.